2024 Atlantic hurricane season: Hurricane Isaac

 On September 24, a non-tropical low formed along a frontal boundary over the North Atlantic.
 The low detached from the frontal boundary and acquired organized convection, transitioning into a tropical storm late on September 25 about 590 mi (955 km) northeast of Bermuda.
 Operationally, the NHC began issuing advisories early on September 26, naming the storm Isaac.
 While moving generally eastward, the storm steadily became better organized and became a Category 1 hurricane on September 27.
 As it turned toward the northeast, Isaac continued to strengthen into the next day, intensifying to a Category 2 hurricane.
 It later reached its peak intensity, with maximum sustained winds of 90 kn and a minimum barometric pressure of 963 mbar.
 Isaac's intensification then leveled off under the influence of increasingly unfavorable ocean temperatures, wind shear, and dry air, weakening back to a tropical storm late on September 29.
 Isaac then began extratropical transition, which it completed early on September 30 approximately 315 mi north-northwest of the Azores.

-There were no land-based reports of high winds associated with Isaac, though swells from the system reportedly reached Bermuda's coast.
+Swells from the system reached Bermuda's coast.
 Another extratropical system absorbed moisture from Isaac, which brought heavy rain to the Iberian Peninsula.

 Tropical Storm Joyce

 On September 22, a tropical wave moved off the coast of West Africa.
 After passing through the Cabo Verde Islands on September 24, thunderstorm activity increased as the wave moved to the west-northwest.
 The low became condensed and deepened, forming into a tropical depression at 06:00 UTC on September 27 about 1345 mi east of the Leeward Islands.
-Joyce reached its peak intensity at 18:00 UTC with winds of 50 mph and a minimum pressure of 1001 mbar as calculated by a mix of the Knaff-Zehr-Courtney model and Dvorak wind-pressure relationship.
+Joyce reached its peak intensity at 18:00 UTC with winds of 50 mph and a minimum pressure of 1001 mbar.
 By September 28, Joyce began to weaken as southerly wind shear displaced convection away from its center, weakening to a tropical depression the next day.
 Joyce degenerated into a remnant low by September 30.